-This award is made to scientists working in the biological sciences to promote capacity-building in Africa.
+This Award is made to scientists working in the biological sciences to promote capacity building in Africa.

 Dr Alexis Nzila (2nd from right) was the first recipient of the Royal Society Pfizer Award in 2006.

-The award recognises a research scientist, at an early stage of their research career, who is making an innovative contribution to the biological sciences, including basic medical science, which contributes significantly to capacity building in Africa.
+The Royal Society Pfizer Award recognises research scientists who are making an innovative contribution to the biological sciences, including basic medical science, which contributes significantly to capacity building in Africa.

-The 2013 call for nominations has now closed.
-The winner will be announced in the Summer.
+The call for nominations is now closed.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Awards Committees.
 Nominations are valid for one year.

 Please read the terms and conditions for this award (PDF) and the general terms and conditions (PDF) for your information.

 Professor Jean-Jacques Muyembe-Tamfum was awarded the 2015 Royal Society Pfizer Advanced Award for his seminal work on viral haemorrhagic fevers, including Ebola, generating the foundation of our understanding of the epidemiology, clinical manifestations and control of outbreaks of these viral infections.